carlosp420/nymphalidae_diversification/MS.md

 Cretaceous.
 Diversification of the group began in the Late Cretaceous and most major radiations (current subfamilies) appeared shortly after the Cretaceous-Paleogene (K-Pg) boundary [@heikkila2012].
-Several studies have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [@elias2009;
+Several studies have used time-calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [@elias2009;
 @fordyce2010; @wahlberg2009; @heikkila2012].
 For example, it has